Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Discussion

 We have shown that it is difficult to find methods that give robust causal inferences with invalid instruments.
 Even in the examples with moderate numbers of invalid instruments considered in this paper, all methods had inflated Type 1 error rates in at least one scenario.
 Nevertheless, although the methods we have proposed are far from perfect, they have much improved Type 1 error rates compared with the conventional IVW method and the recently introduced MR-Egger method in scenarios where the InSIDE assumption fails to hold.

 We have demonstrated that using multiple methods for instrumental variable analysis (particularly methods that provide consistent estimates under different assumptions) can provide more reliable inferences for Mendelian randomization investigations.
 A causal conclusion is more plausible in cases where multiple methods suggest a causal effect.
-We suggest that the IVW method using robust regression is a worthwhile method to apply in addition to the simple median and other methods, and that the use of penalized weights may be valuable in some situations.
+We suggest that the IVW method using robust regression is a worthwhile method to apply in addition to previously proposed methods (in particular the simple median method), and that the use of penalized weights and L1 penalization may be valuable in some situations.